cludwell/sidequest/progress.md

 -create dice buttons, useState, and send to chat

 TO DO POLISH
--will want to make sure that selected character and scenes clear on log out -Creating update route for characters will have to empty objects on form selections so that spells, languages, etc do not persist
+-reuse char sheet modal and make a scene modal to put in header when selected -will want to make sure that selected character and scenes clear on log out -Creating update route for characters will have to empty objects on form selections so that spells, languages, etc do not persist
 -include text prompts that trigger leveling up or conditionally render exit from dungeon master page ---this could mean automating some sort of leveling up functionality